Harris and Walz reach out to voters in GOP strongholds in southeast Georgia bus tour

 Trump has tried to distance himself from Project 2025, though it was drafted by longtime allies and former officials of the Trump administration.
 Last month, he posted on social media that he had not seen the plan, had “no idea who is in charge of it, and, unlike our very well received Republican Platform, had nothing to do with it.”

-___ Associated Press Writer Michelle Price in New York contributed to this report.
+Associated Press writer Michelle L. Price in New York contributed to this report.

 Credit: AP